Imalent MS18 review (100,000 lumens flashlight)

 Imalent MS 18 LEDs, Lens, Bezel and Reflector

-The Imalent MS18 uses 18 CREE XHP 70.2 LEDs for maximum output.
-The LEDs are centered very well in the Light Orange Peel (LOP) reflectors.
+The Imalent MS18 uses 18 CREE XHP 70.2 LEDs for its staggering output.
+The LEDs are centered well in the Orange Peel (LOP) reflectors.

-The bezel isn't removable by hand, nor is the battery pack from the battery tube.
+The bezel is made of stainless steel and not removable by hand, nor can you remove the battery pack from the battery tube without tools.

 Dimensions Imalent MS18: